Pre-Health Education Tracks

 The American Physical Therapy Association (APTA) offers a site with various articles for prospective physical therapy students.
 Topics covered here include long-term financial planning and management, scholarships and awards for physical therapy students, and ways for you to get involved with the association.

 The University of Cincinnati offers several pre-physical therapy resources for new students.
 The website lets you explore potential physical therapy careers and connects you with a variety of professional associations that benefit students and professionals alike.
-While you may not attend the pre-physical therapy program at UC, the site also includes a helpful timeline and internship information to help you conceptualize what it would look like to be in a physical therapy program.
+While you may not attend the pre-physical therapy program at UC, the site also includes a helpful internship information to help you conceptualize what it would look like to be in a physical therapy program.

 Tim Fraticelli’s PTProgress, lifeforchange, and Yusra at The DPT Diaries are some of the excellent channels on YouTube dedicated to helping students get the most out of their pre-physical therapy programs and eventual graduate experience.